jasonkneen/tn/README.md

-tn save ios --target android # overrides the built-in 'ios' tn rename ios confusing      # 'ios' will point to built-in again tn remove confusing
+tn save ios --target android # overrides the built-in 'ios' tn rename ios confusing      # 'ios' will point to built-in again tn remove confusing tn reset                     # deletes the ~/.tn.json file
 ```

+#### Project recipes
 Project recipes override both user and built-in recipes.
-The are stored in `current_dir/tn.json` and can be edited with the `-p` flag
+The are stored in the current working directory in a file called `tn.json`.
+To edit this file instead of the global user file add `project` before the `save`, `rename`, `remove` and `reset` commands:

 ```
-tn save -p ios --target android # overrides the built-in and if exists user 'ios' tn rename -p ios confusing      # 'ios' will point to built-in or if exists user again tn remove -p confusing
+tn project save ios --target android # overrides the built-in and if exists user 'ios' tn project rename ios confusing      # 'ios' will point to built-in or if exists user again tn project remove confusing tn project reset                     # deletes the tn.json file
 ```

 ### Skip TiNy